Europia79/BombArena/README.md

 just lemme know! (contact info below)

-To-Do List
----
-- Close plant+defuse exploit.
-- Kill off players that are too close to the bomb when it detonates.
-- Add compass+visual aids to let players know the location of a dropped bomb.
-- Add config options.
-- Add commands.

 Timeline:
 ---
 <dl>
+<dt>3/19/2014 - BombTestListener.java </dt>
+<dd>I made this testing class in order to systematically identify all the bugs and squash them.
+Basically, this process involves breaking up the BombArenaListener into smaller pieces and testing it piece by piece to see where the bugs occur.
+If anyone wants to use this class for testing, please feel free.
+Simply delete everything and put whatever you want to test into this class.
+This method has actually been quite successful in finding bugs. </dd>

+<dt>3/19/2014 - Multiple Listeners </dt>
+<dd>I gave up on multiple listeners because addArenaListner() method was not working.
+I tried invoking the method from the constructor, init(), and onBegin() with no success.
+It appears to be a BattleArena limitation.
+So unfortunately, ALL listener methods will have to be condensed into the BombArenaListener file.</dd>

-<dt>3/15/2014 - Start</dt>
+<dt>3/15/2014 - Start </dt>
-<dd>Laid the initial ground work for the
-internal structure and layout of the plugin.</dd>
+<dd>Laid the initial ground work for the internal structure and layout of the plugin.</dd>
 </dl>